About the Program

 Our program is successful because the resident identifies issues, takes responsibility, and makes choices to move forward.

 Mercy Canada’s program includes transitional care to prepare each young woman for success in society after spending time at Mercy Canada.
 Our transitional care includes extensive life skills training, as well as assistance as needed with finding housing, transportation, job preparation, and school application.
 Mercy graduates have up to 1 year of formal support from transitional care staff after they leave the program.

 Mercy Canada helps young women who are facing unexpected pregnancies.
 While at Mercy, a young woman would complete a basic decision-making program.
 Birth mothers who choose adoption are encouraged to stay an additional 6 weeks for post-placement counselling.
 Parenting classes are also made available for the young women who decide to parent their child.
 These classes give the mothers practical training and guidance in numerous areas of child development.

 During your stay at Mercy Canada, you can expect:

 - All services provided free of charge

 - Clear written and verbal communication of the community program and guidelines

 - Daily opportunities for recreation and/or physical exercise

-*Individual counselling sessions are scheduled between 1:30 and 4:00pm once a week for each girls and pre-empt regular schedule.
+*Individual counselling sessions are scheduled between 1:30 and 4:00 once a week for each young woman and pre-empt regular schedule